RoelZ/Vue-Mastery-Vue-3/README.md

 When you save your project, changes appear instantly in the browser.
 ---
 ### Installing the CLI
-In order to use the CLI, you’ll need to have [Node.js](https://nodejs.org/) version 8.9 or above (v10+ recommended).
+In order to use the CLI, you’ll need to have [Node.js](https://nodejs.org/) (preferably the LTS) installed on your computer.

-To install the CLI, run this command in your terminal:
+After Node.js has been installed, run this command in your terminal to install the CLI:

 ```
 npm i -g @vue/cli
-# OR
-yarn global add @vue/cli
 ```
 Once it is installed, you’ll have access to the vue binary in your command line.
+Don't forget to reload your command line.
 We’ll use this to create our project.
----

 ### Creating a Vue project
 There are two ways we can create our project.
 With the Vue UI, or directly from the command line, which we’ll do now by running this command in our terminal: